-The Japan Discovery engages your senses on a trip to the "Land of the Rising Sun."
-View futuristic technologies and stunning skyscrapers in Tokyo and capture a spectacular view of Mt.
+The Japan Discovery engages your senses on a trip to the "Land of the Rising Sun".
+View futuristic technologies and stunning skyscrapers in Tokyo and capture the spectacular view of Mt.
 Fuji, Japan's highest mountain, from its base.
-Cruise along the shining Lake Ashi and stroll through Nagoya Castle for a magnificent cultural experience.
-Enjoy Japanese delicacies in Kyoto as you visit multiple architectural highlights including the Heian Shrine and an independent Buddhist temple.
+Cruise along the shining Lake Ashi and experience the view from the Mt.
+Komagatake Ropeway.
+Venture to Kyoto and Nara and visit the Nijo Castle, Kyoto Imperial Palace, Nara Park, Todaiji Temple and the Kasuga Taisha Shrine.
 The Japan Discovery provides you with a solid, enriching experience through modern and ancient Japan.

 Including hotels, meals, tour guides and more

 Land-only Japan group tour from $2,255